Thomas Bangalter: 2000–2020: Further Daft Punk and solo productions

-2021–present: Daft Punk disbandment and current solo projects
+2021–present: Daft Punk disbandment and solo projects

 On 22 February 2021, Daft Punk released a video announcing their disbandment.
 Upon request for an official statement regarding the disbandment, Bangalter released a handwritten note quoting the Daft Punk song "Touch" alongside a clip of the 1936 film Modern Times, in which one character tells another to smile before they both walk away into the distance.
 Friend and collaborator Todd Edwards clarified that Bangalter and Homem-Christo remain active separately, and that Bangalter in particular was looking into potential solo projects.
 The two still share a studio and equipment.

 The 2022 film En Corps, directed by Cédric Klapisch, features a score by Hofesh Shechter with a brief contribution from Bangalter.

 In July 2021, it was announced that Bangalter's first major solo project following Daft Punk's split would be providing the score to a French ballet titled Mythologies, presented by Ballet Preljocaj.
 The 90-minute ballet, premiering in July 2022, features direction and choreography by Angelin Preljocaj and original music by Bangalter, with musical direction by Romain Dumas.
 The ballet premiered at the Grand Théâtre de Bordeaux, with the show having plans to tour.
 An album version of the score was later announced for release on vinyl and CD in April 2023 by Erato Records, in conjunction with a new solo label from Bangalter called Alberts & Gothmaan.

 During the promotion of Mythologies, Bangalter spoke to several news outlets about the solo project, Daft Punk's anniversary releases, and the duo's split.
 He noted that he would eschew his robotic persona, citing concerns in AI and technological developments: "As much as I love this character, the last thing I would want to be, in the world we live in, in 2023, is a robot."
 When asked if he was renouncing electronic music entirely, Bangalter clarified that, while Daft Punk was a "thing of the past," he had no intention of permanently abandoning drum machines and synthesizers for future projects.
 The press release of Mythologies included a drawing of his unmasked face by Vulture Magazine illustrator Stéphane Manel, and contemporaneous interviews feature Bangalter without a costume.

 In October 2023, Bangalter was one of the participants in a 25-hour event called "La Grande Veillée" celebrating the reopening of the Théâtre de la Ville in Paris.
 He performed an original composition alongside 32 dancers on stage choreographed by Saïdo Lehlouh.
 In July 2024, a ballet, entitled Apaches, premiered with choreography by Lehlouh and music scored by Bangalter.